The Keys to Effective Cash Flow Management for Startups

 Creating A Cash Flow Forecast

 One of the most important steps in effective money management for business is creating a cash flow forecast.
-This involves predicting the amount of cash that will be coming in and going out of the business over a specific period of time, typically a month or a quarter.
+This involves predicting the amount of cash that will be coming in and going out of the business over a specific period, typically a month or a quarter.
 By creating a cash flow forecast, businesses can better anticipate their financial needs and plan accordingly.

 Managing Accounts Receivable